Search for lepton-number-violating $B^-\to D^{(*)+}\mu^-\mu^-$ decays

 \section{Results}

 The upper limits of the signal decay branching fractions are computed using the CL$_s$ method \cite{CLs}, implemented in the \roostat project \cite{Moneta:2010pm}.
+Here CL$_s$ is defined as $(p_{s+b})/(1-p_b)$, where $p_{s+b}$ denotes the $p$-value of the signal-plus-background hypothesis and $p_b$ that of the background-only hypothesis~\cite{PDG2024}.
 The branching fractions, given by Eq.~\ref{eq:signal_BF}, are evaluated using the signal and normalization yields obtained from the fit and the efficiency ratio determined from simulation.
 The CL$_s$ method is based on the full fit model, whose likelihood function incorporates the uncertainties on the fit parameters as Gaussian constraints.
 The upper limits at 90\% (95\%) confidence level~(CL), taken as the points at which the observed CL$_s$ $p$-value dips below $0.10$ ($0.05$) as shown in Fig.~\ref{fig:hti}, are